-[Exclusive] EU parliament set to renege on transparency promises
+[Exclusive] EU parliament to renege on transparency promises

 ... or join as a group

-The verdict casts serious doubt on the European parliament's campaign pledges ahead of the EU elections to bring the institution closer to the people in its declared push for greater democracy and transparency.
+The verdict casts serious doubt on the European Parliament's campaign pledges ahead of the EU elections to bring the institution closer to the people in its declared push for greater democracy and transparency.

 It also spells a likely end to broader efforts by the European Commission to set up a mandatory joint-transparency register with the European parliament and the EU Council.

-The 16-page document released internally on Tuesday (20 November) and seen by EUobserver said it would be illegal to require European parliament committee chairs, and MEPs who draft reports, to meet only registered lobbyists.
+The 16-page document released internally on Tuesday (20 November) and seen by EUobserver said it would be illegal to require European Parliament committee chairs, and MEPs who draft reports, to meet only registered lobbyists.

 The parliament has for years publicly stated it wanted a mandatory register for lobbyists.
 It means MEPs would be restricted to only meet registered lobbyists.